-B. Legal, Medical and Dental Services
+B. Medical and Dental Services

-- Prior to procuring the Services of an attorney, physician or dentist, the University department in need of the Services shall demonstrate to the satisfaction of the University Chief Purchasing Officer (or their Designee) that the professional has the necessary expertise and experience to perform the needed Services effectively and efficiently. - 2.
-In the case of an attorney, submit the justification of need for the Services to the University General Counsel; in the case of medical and dental Consultant Services, to the Director of Health Services - a.
-Justifications of need may include, but need not be limited to, consideration of legal mandates/court orders or consent decrees; licensing/certification requirements; health and safety concerns; minimum standards of services; and union workload agreements. - b.
+- Prior to procuring the Services of a physician or dentist, the University department in need of the Services shall demonstrate to the satisfaction of the University Chief Purchasing Officer (or their Designee) that the professional has the necessary expertise and experience to perform the needed Services effectively and efficiently. - 2.
+The justification of need for the Services of a physician or dentist shall be submitted to the Director of Health Services - Justifications of need may include, but need not be limited to, consideration of legal mandates/court orders or consent decrees; licensing/certification requirements; health and safety concerns; minimum standards of services; and union workload agreements. - b.
 Documentation for justification shall include relevant laws, standards or other citations. - c.
 The scope of Services shall describe the time period for the proposed Contract and Services or outcomes (tasks, reports, or other products). - d.
-Indication of whether the proposed contracted work involves supplemental functions or is for temporary staff coverage.
+Indication of whether the proposed contracted work involves supplemental functions or is for temporary staff coverage. - e.
+If such Services are proposed to be provided on a supplemental basis by Employees of the University, documentation shall indicate whether the Services are in addition to, or an extension of, the Employees' normal duties. - 3.
+Demonstration that physicians or dentists meet minimum requirements may be accomplished by the University using the following: - a.
+Obtain annual verification of the status of medical doctors and medical professionals from the Department of Health.